 A once notorious section of street is now a calm, safe, and comfortable place to ride

 Always have a Plan B

 Note: GJEL Accident Attorneys regularly sponsors coverage on Streetsblog San Francisco and Streetsblog California.
 Unless noted in the story, GJEL Accident Attorneys is not consulted for the content or editorial direction of the sponsored content.
-In San Francisco, putting a bike share station at the top of a hill has predictable results.
-People are happy to rent […]
+The San Francisco County Transportation Authority (CTA) unanimously approved the Pennsylvania Avenue alignment for the downtown extension (DTX) of Caltrain today, which […]